 Our Reserve Management Plans set the direction for management and control of high profile reserve areas in the district.
 For further information about them, follow the link below.

 Open Spaces Strategy

 There are a wide variety of open spaces in the city and district which are an integral part of what we identify as Whangarei.

 The strategy is about planning for these open spaces and how best to look after them in the future.

 The full version of the document can be downloaded by following the link below.

 We maintain an extensive range of walking tracks in the district and development of a network of cycle tracks is underway.

 Follow the links below for further information and maps.

 We recommend you stay at one of our outstanding licensed Holiday Parks or Campsites.

-Follow the link below for information on freedom camping in our District
+Follow the link below for information on camping in Public Places in our District